 The account can be used directly from within Microsoft Outlook (as an extra “mailbox”) or via Outlook Web Access.
 In this instance all related e-mails will stored in the same account and will be accessible to individuals authorised to access the account.

 Such accounts are not fully covered by the University Monitoring Policy in terms of access, as the accounts are assigned to a function and not an individual.

 Request a shared mailbox

-Configuration can be performed by ISA, alternatively instructions are available below:
+Configuration can be performed by IT Services, alternatively instructions are available below: